Tenet (soundtrack)

 Tenet (Original Motion Picture Soundtrack) is the soundtrack album to the 2020 film of the same name written and directed by Christopher Nolan, released under WaterTower Music on September 2, 2020.
 Ludwig Göransson created and composed the score for the film, marking his first collaboration with Nolan.
 Nolan had originally wanted frequent collaborator Hans Zimmer to compose the score but Zimmer had to decline due to his commitments to Dune, which was also produced by Warner Bros.
 Pictures.
 On February 3, 2021, the score was nominated for Golden Globe Award for Best Original Score for the 78th Golden Globe Awards.
 The soundtrack also contains the song "The Plan" by American rapper Travis Scott, which was produced by Göransson and WondaGurl.

 Background

 Ludwig Göransson composed the score after Nolan's frequent collaborator Hans Zimmer had committed himself to the 2021 film Dune, which Zimmer wanted to do since the 1980s.
 During the COVID-19 pandemic, Göransson recorded musicians at their homes.
 It was the first film directed by Nolan since The Prestige in 2006 to not be composed by Hans Zimmer.
+It was also the first film directed by Nolan to not be composed by Zimmer or David Julyan.